TUI Walkthrough

 Layout editor

-- Left: a spatial canvas showing your monitors as draggable rectangles
+- Left: a canvas showing your monitors as draggable rectangles, positioned the way Hyprland currently sees them

 Drag monitors on the canvas to reposition them.
 The inspector updates in real time.
-When you need pixel-perfect placement, use the Position X and Position Y fields in the inspector.
+When you need pixel-perfect placement, use the Position X and Position Y fields in the inspector instead of dragging.

 Main controls